xiaoxiae/Education-Scripts/README.md

 Open the website of the course in the file browser specified in the configuration.

 ##### `open notes <course>`
-Open the `notes.xopp` file in the given course's directory in Xournal++.
+Open the `notes.<note app extension>` file in the given course's directory in the note app specified in the configuration.

 #### `initialize <CSV file>`
 Initializes a new school year in the current directory from a CSV in the format from my university's information system (SIS).
 For fellow students of MFF UK: `SIS -> Rozvrh NG -> Zobrazit všechny předměty -> CSV`.